You do not need to install the bloatware Microsoft SDK or ADK, just to create an XML file! There is a much easier way using WAFG+XMLtoE2B!

 The Windows utility, XMLtoE2B.exe will convert a basic XML file that has been generated by the Windows Answer File Generator, to an XML answer file that is suitable for use with Easy2Boot (or any Windows install, even if you are not using E2B).
-If you find the WAFG website useful, please make a donation using the link on their site.
+If you find the WAFG website useful, please make a donation to them using the Contact link on their WAFG site.

 XMLtoE2B makes creating automated, fully unattended answer files really easy!

-If you have donated £10 or more (or have helped with the development of E2B), please contact me for a licence file to make XMLtoE2B fully functional.
-Or, you can edit the XML file manually by following my blog post here.
+If you have donated £10 or more (or have helped with the development of E2B or have bought 3 or more eBooks), please contact me for a licence file to make XMLtoE2B fully functional - or you can edit your XML file manually by following my blog post here.

-Run XMLtoE2B.exe utility (a Licence file is required for full functionality)
+Run XMLtoE2B.exe utility (a Licence.bin file is required for full functionality)

-Go to the correct page on the AFG website by clicking one of the three AFG buttons in XMLtoE2B.
-There is also a Windows 10 page but it does not have a button.
+Go to the correct page on the AFG website by clicking one of the seven AFG buttons in XMLtoE2B.

-Add the WIM file image number - this is required if you have a multiple-image ISO file such as the Install.wim file on Retail ISOs.
+Add the WIM file image number - this is required for automated installation if you have a multiple-image ISO file such as the Install.wim file on Retail ISOs.